The Hon. Kelvin Thomson:

 The Hon.
 Kelvin Thomson served as an Australian Labor Party Councillor for the City of Coburg from 1981 to 1988, Member of the Victorian Parliament for Pascoe Vale from 1988 to 1996, and Federal Labor Member for Wills for over 20 years from 1996 until the 2016 Election.

 Amongst the 20 policy areas covered by Sustainable Australia Party, we campaign to slow population growth by returning Australia's annual immigration program back to the twentieth century average of 70,000 (in a non-discriminatory way, with no impact on our refugee intake).
 We are therefore for immigration, but at the more traditional intake level.

 As explained by sociologist Dr Katharine Betts, many 'intellectuals' or 'chattering class' influencers in our society automatically equate any criticism of high migration with racism.
 Along with "bipartisan support for high migration" from the Liberal / National and Labor / Greens federal governments, and "a vocal and cashed-up growth lobby" (banks, property and infrastructure industries, commercial media, etc), "there are few openings for effective dissent."

-For our policy on population and immigration sustainability, during recent election campaigns we have had to put up with a variety of false and damaging assertions, including that the party is ‘anti-immigration’ or 'racist'.
+For our policy on population and immigration sustainability, during recent election campaigns we have had to put up with a variety of false and damaging assertions, including that the party is ‘anti-immigration’ (or worse).

-These malicious smears have been most prevalent on social media and have come from a variety of sources including competing party supporters, members, candidates and officials (particularly The Greens, but also Labor) - and even influential current and former journalists!
+These malicious, politcally-motivated smears have been most prevalent on social media and have come from a variety of sources including competing party supporters, members, candidates and officials (particularly The Greens, but also Labor) - and even influential current and former journalists!

 Here are some examples.